duncombe/wikis/Final Report Structure.md

 Notebook provides code that utilizes SPARQLWrapper tool Notebook provides output in the form of a dataframe listing endpoints searched, records, record titles, and length of records.

+####Unresolved Question
-####Unresolved Question: The use of SPARQLWrapper does not seem to enhance the search terms based on Core IOOS variables.
+The use of SPARQLWrapper does not seem to enhance the search terms based on Core IOOS variables.

 ###Scenario 1C: WebService Strings